slothy-optimizer/slothy/tutorial/README.md

 - `split_heuristic_factor` : Determines the size of each split.
 In this case, 10 means that we will be optimizing 10% of the original code at a time.
 - `split_heuristic_stepsize` : Controls the degree of overlapping of the sliding window.
 Setting it to 0.05 means the sliding window moves by 5% every time.
 We will start with optimizing the first 10% ([0,0.1]) of the code, then [0.05,0.15], [0.1,0.20], ...
 - `split_heuristic_repeat`: The number of times the optimization should be repeated.
+- `split_heuristic_estimate_performance`: After running the split heuristic, don't attempt to estimate the stalls in the final code (that tends to be quite slow).

 You will notice in the example above, that there is another call to `slothy.optimize()` prior to that.
 This is needed as the input implementation is using symbolic register names which is a feature unrelated to the splitting heuristic that we want to demonstrate here.